muflone/cpucompare/README.md

 Usage
 ======

-When the application is not installed please use: cd /path/to/folder python2 cpucompare.py
+If the application is not installed please use: cd /path/to/folder python2 cpucompare.py